tensorflow/tensorflow/tensorflow/lite/kernels/shim/README.md

 can involve operations that don't lend themselves well to vectorization and the code, if written as a C++ function, would be much shorter and more readable.

-However, Tensorflow and TFLite APIs for creating op kernels are, at the moment, not identical.
+However, TensorFlow and TFLite APIs for creating op kernels are, at the moment, not identical.
 This library offers a convenient way to write the kernel once and adapt it to both TF and TFLite with minimal binary and runtime overhead.